felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 ## Populate a HubRise Catalog

 To update your menu in Uber Eats, you should have a HubRise catalog first.
-Many apps connected with HubRise, including EPOS solutions, offer the ability to push their menu into HubRise.
-Refer to your EPOS documentation on the HubRise website to verify.
+Many apps connected with HubRise, including EPOS solutions, online ordering solutions and food ordering and delivery platforms offer the ability to push their menu into HubRise.
+Refer to your app documentation on the HubRise [Apps page](/apps) to verify.

-Alternatively, you can populate a HubRise catalog by pulling your menu from Deliveroo.
+Alternatively, you can populate a HubRise catalog by pulling your menu from Uber Eats.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).